Cosmo-Tech/biopredyn/Prototype/scripts/README.md

 ### `model_discrimination.py`

-Runs a parameter estimation 3 times on the same model using a stochastic optimization algrithm, then compare the models by computing their respective AIC and BIC.
+Runs a parameter estimation on two differents version of the same enzyme kinetics model (one with four parameters instead of three), then compare them by computing their respective AIC and BIC.
 It uses [COPASI](http://www.copasi.org) as a simulation engine.